social-science-data-editors/template_README/template-README.md

 > INSTRUCTIONS: This README suggests structure and content that have been approved by various journals, see [Endorsers](Endorsers.md).
 It is available as [Markdown/txt](https://github.com/social-science-data-editors/template_README/blob/master/template-README.md), [Word](templates/README.docx), [LaTeX](templates/README.tex), and [PDF](templates/README.pdf).
 In practice, there are many variations and complications, and authors should feel free to adapt to their needs.
 All instructions can (should) be removed from the final README (in Markdown, remove lines starting with `> INSTRUCTIONS`).
 Please ensure that a PDF is submitted in addition to the chosen native format.

-Data Availability Statements
+Data Availability and Provenance Statements
 ----------------------------

-> INSTRUCTIONS: Every README should contain a description of the location and accessibility of the data used in the article.
+> INSTRUCTIONS: Every README should contain a description of the origin (provenance), location and accessibility of the data used in the article.
 These descriptions are generally referred to as "Data Availability Statements" (DAS).
 This should include ALL data, regardless of whether they are provided as part of the replication archive or not, and regardless of size or scope.
-For instance, if using deflators, the source of the deflators (e.g. at the national statistical office) should also be listed here.
+For instance, if using GDP deflators, the source of the deflators (e.g. at the national statistical office) should also be listed here.
 DAS can be complex and varied.
 Examples are provided [here](Requested_information_dcas.md), and below.

 > INSTRUCTIONS: If providing a datafile per data source, list them here; if providing combined/derived datafiles, list them separately after the DAS.

 > INSTRUCTIONS: DAS do not replace Data Citations (see [Guidance](Data_citation_guidance.md)).
 Rather, they augment them.
 Depending on journal requirements and to some extent stylistic considerations, data citations should appear in the main article, in an appendix, or in the README.
 However, data citations only provide information **where** to find the data, not **how to access** that data.
 Thus, DAS augment data citations by going into additional detail that allow a researcher to assess cost, complexity, and availability over time of the data used by the original author.

-### Example for public use data
+### Example for public use data collected by the authors
-> The [DATA TYPE] data used to support the findings of this study have been deposited in the [NAME] repository ([DOI or OTHER PERSISTENT IDENTIFIER]). [[1](https://www.hindawi.com/research.data/#statement.templates)]
+> The [DATA TYPE] data used to support the findings of this study have been deposited in the [NAME] repository ([DOI or OTHER PERSISTENT IDENTIFIER]). [[1](https://www.hindawi.com/research.data/#statement.templates)].
+The data were collected by the authors, and are available under a Creative Commons Non-commercial license.

+### Example for public use data sourced from elsewhere and provided

+> Data on National Income and Product Accounts (NIPA) were downloaded from the U.S. Bureau of Economic Analysis (BEA, 2016).
+We use Table 30.
+Data can be downloaded from https://apps.bea.gov/regional/downloadzip.cfm, under "Personal Income (State and Local)", select CAINC30: Economic Profile by County, then download.
+Data can also be directly downloaded using  https://apps.bea.gov/regional/zip/CAINC30.zip.
+A copy of the data is provided as part of this archive.
+The data are in the public domain.

+Datafile:  `CAINC30__ALL_AREAS_1969_2018.csv`

-### Example for public use data with required registration:
+### Example for public use data with required registration and provided extract

 > The paper uses IPUMS Terra data (Ruggles et al, 2018).
 IPUMS-Terra does not allow for redistribution, except for the purpose of replication archives.
 Permissions as per https://terra.ipums.org/citation have been obtained, and are documented within the "data/IPUMS-terra" folder.
 >> Note: the reference to "Ruggles et al, 2018" would be resolved in the Reference section of this README, **and** in the main manuscript.

 Datafile: `data/raw/ipums_terra_2018.dta`

+### Example for free use data with required registration, extract not provided

+> The paper uses data from the World Values Survey Wave 6 (Inglehart et al, 2019).
+Data is subject to a redistribution restriction, but can be freely downloaded from http://www.worldvaluessurvey.org/WVSDocumentationWV6.jsp.
+Choose `WV6_Data_Stata_v20180912`, fill out the registration form, including a brief description of the project, and agree to the conditions of use.
+Note: "the data files themselves are not redistributed" and other conditions.
+Save the file in the directory `data/raw`.

+>> Note: the reference to "Inglehart et al, 2018" would be resolved in the Reference section of this README, **and** in the main manuscript.

+Datafile: `data/raw/WV6_Data_Stata_v20180912.dta` (not provided)

-### Example for confidential data:
+### Example for confidential data

 > INSTRUCTIONS: Citing and describing confidential data, in particular when it does not have a regular distribution channel or online landing page, can be tricky.
 A citation can be crafted ([see guidance](FAQ.html#data-citation-without-online-link)), and the DAS should describe how to access, whom to contact (including the role of the particular person, should that person retire), and other relevant information, such as required citizenship status or cost.

 > The data for this project (DESE, 2019) are confidential, but may be obtained with Data Use Agreements with the Massachusetts Department of Elementary and Secondary Education (DESE).
 Researchers interested in access to the data may contact [NAME] at [EMAIL], also see www.doe.mass.edu/research/contact.html.
 It can take some months to negotiate data use agreements and gain access to the data.
 The author will assist with any reasonable replication attempts for two years following publication.

 ### Example for confidential Census Bureau data

 > All the results in the paper use confidential microdata from the U.S. Census Bureau.
 To gain access to the Census microdata, follow the directions here on how to write a proposal for access to the data via a Federal Statistical Research Data Center: https://www.census.gov/ces/rdcresearch/howtoapply.html.
 You must request the following datasets in your proposal:
 >1.
 Longitudinal Business Database (LBD), 2002 and 2007